nessos/Eff/README.md

 ## Introduction

 The Eff library takes advantage of the [async method extensibility features](https://devblogs.microsoft.com/premier-developer/dissecting-the-async-methods-in-c/) available since C# 7.
-At its core, the library defines task-like type, `Eff<TResult>`, which can be built using "async" methods:
+At its core, the library defines a task-like type, `Eff<TResult>`, which can be built using `async` methods:

 ```csharp
 async Eff HelloWorld()